mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 1.2 - July 23, 2009 =

+* added new 100 character option for max widow length protected
+* added new 100 character option for max pull length for widow protection
+* moved the processing of widow handling after hyphenation so that max-pull would not be compared to the length of the adjacent word, but rather the length of the adjacent word segment (i.e. that after a soft hyphen)

 = 1.1 - July 22, 2009 =

 * took advantage of new feature in PHP Typography 1.1 where we could just set user settings without first setting phpTypography defaults for a slight performance improvement.